Pandemic, climate change and conflict fuel sharp rise in global hunger | DW | 14.10.2021

 "One of the reasons that [sub-Saharan] Africa has higher levels of hunger is because of lack of preparedness for climate change challenges," said Joe Mzinga, a spokesperson of ESAFF, a network small-scale farmers in eastern and southern Africa.

-Reliance on a single type of crop makes the population particularly vulnerable to climate change, Mzinga said.
+Reliance on a single type of crop makes the population particularly vulnerable to climate change, Mzinga explained.

 "One of the biggest challenges that we're facing is the loss of biodiversity and the push for quite specific types of crops, which in the case of South and East Africa, is maize.